grburner/LPS-ReadmeGenerator/README.md

 <a name="use"></a>
 ## 3. Usage Information

  Replace the screenshot.png file with your project's screenshot.
 (Be sure not to change the name of the file).
 The command line will display a series of prompts to include information about the project.
 After the prompts complete a new README.md file will be generated in the root of the repository.
-Copy and paste this markdown formatted README into you project's README.md file
+Copy and paste this markdown formatted README into you project's README.md file.

 <a name="guide"></a>
 ## 4. Contribution Guidelines